Toronto history » Blog » Toronto Tax History

 2025 Chow Est. 5-7% ~2.0% Stabilization attempts

-Look at 2022.
-Inflation was running at nearly 7%, but taxes only went up 2.9%.
 That meant the city effectively took a 4% pay cut that year in terms of purchasing power.
 That creates a hole that eventually has to be filled.
-That’s what 2024 was.

-Is it true?
-Yes.
-Historically, Toronto has had the lowest tax rate in the Greater Toronto Area.
+Nonetheless, Historically, Toronto has birth the depressed revenue enhancement charge per unit in the Greater Toronto Area.

 Why?
 Two reasons: